jose-villegas/website-hugo/content/post/simpleraytracer.md

 tags: ["opengl", "c++", "global illumination"]
 ---

 This was an extremely simple raytracer I wrote in college for an assignment.
-The source code can be found [here on my GitHub](https://github.com/jose-villegas/Simple-Raytracer).
+Here I could learn a lot about the mathematics and physics that makeup light rendering.

 <!--more-->

 The raytracer is implemented in C++, it receives primitives through a YAML file, where different primitives and their transforms can be defined.
+The source code can be found [here on my GitHub](https://github.com/jose-villegas/Simple-Raytracer).

 <img src="https://camo.githubusercontent.com/8d6ff1ab131df3a0105dc4840a3f0ef747a7d033/687474703a2f2f692e696d6775722e636f6d2f6d43724656397a2e6a7067" width="100%">